 • 4 mercury tattoos left on the gums which bacteria in the mouth can convert into the more deadly organic form of methylmercury.

-• 4+ cavitations filled with a gangrene-like infection cavitations in her jawline.
+• 4+ cavitations filled with a gangrene-like infection in her jawline.

-In short, between deadly infections and toxic dental material, the EPA would severely fine Nicole’s mouth as a hazardous waste site.
+In short, between deadly infections and toxic dental material, the WHO would severely fine Nicole’s mouth as a hazardous waste site.

-Not only may the toxic dental situation be causing the kidney failure, but evidence shows it causes other health problems which Nicole has dealt with for the last 40 years.
-These health issues include: reproductive problems (are first child was a stillborn), birth defects (our second child was born blind), depression, nausea, bloating and poor digestion, brain fog, chronic fatigue, anxiety and more.
+Not only may the toxic dental situation be causing the kidney failure, but evidence shows it causes other health problems which Nicole has dealt with for the last 34 years.
+These health issues include: reproductive problems (our first child was a stillborn), birth defects (our second child was born blind), depression, poor digestion, brain fog, chronic fatigue, anxiety and more.

 6 Studies Showing Dental Work Causes Kidney Failure